 The Master Planning page is divided into two main sections; to the right side of your resources and projects list is a interactive timeline referred to as the Allocations Timeline.
 Each colored bar is a visual representation of how your resources are allocated over a selected period of time.

 - When grouped by Team Member, the timeline provides an overview of workloads and availability.
-The percentage of time allocated to each resource is shown and you can immediately identify those who are overallocated.
+The percentage of time and number of hours allocated to each resource is shown and you can immediately identify those who are overallocated.

 - When grouped by Project, the timeline displays the amount of time allocated to each resource.
 At a glance, you’ll be able to see workloads and availability across multiple projects, as well as up-to-date budget projections.

 Regardless of view, the Allocations Timeline allows you to swiftly manage change by moving, extending, reassigning, or deleting allocations.

 The colored bars in the timeline are visual representations of an allocation.

 - Allocation—An allocation is how much a resource is “planned" or "allowed” to work on a project based on who’s available and/or most capable of performing the work.
 There are two main types of allocations:

 - Hard Allocation—A solid bar in the timeline represents a hard allocation; this means that a team member has been “confirmed” or “booked” to work on the project.